New Bern station: Station layout

-The station consists of two side platforms and six covered waiting areas; other amenities include ticket vending machines, emergency call box, and bicycle racks.
+The station consists of two side platforms and six covered waiting areas; other amenities include ticket vending machines, an emergency call box, and bicycle racks.
 The station also features several art installations including a drinking fountain basin designed to look like dogwood, the North Carolina state flower, by Nancy Blum.
 Bas-reliefs entitled Hornbeam, by Alice Adams.
 Leaf motifs on both the pavers and shelters, by Leticia Huerta.
 River stone benches, by Hoss Haley, and track fencing with willow oak leaves, by Shaun Cassidy.